 Tel: +65 8812 3198

 Hours: Mon-Wed: 11:30am – 11pm, Thurs: 11:30am – 12am, Fri: 11:30am – 1am, Sat & PH: 9:30am – 1am, Sun: 9:30am – 11am

 Renku Bar & Lounge may be open 24 hours, but this ain’t no all-night dive bar spot.
 Located in the lobby of Tower 1 at Marina Bay Sands, this sophisticated space is done up in dark greens and earth tones and features high-backed leather armchairs and marble-topped tables.
 Come during the day for their elegant high tea with light bites and premium teas brewed by their tea master, or swing by in the evening for handcrafted cocktails and their exclusive green tea-infused Renku Lager.

 10 Bayfront Avenue, Marina Bay Sands Tower 1, lobby level

 Wholesome Savour at Palais Renaissance

 Healthy eats anyone?
 Wholesome Savour is a new vegan cafe located in Palais Renaissance that offers up nutritious dishes that are completely guilt-free.
 We’re talking no dairy, gluten, trans-fat, additives or preservatives, so you can dig in knowing that you’re doing your body good.
-Try their smoothie bowls made with homemade nut milks, all-day breakfast dishes like the Forest Berries Flapjacks, and dehydrated snacks like the Kale Yeah with miso ginger dressing.
+Try their smoothie bowls made with homemade nut milk, all-day breakfast dishes like the Forest Berries Flapjacks, and dehydrated snacks like the Kale Yeah with miso ginger dressing.

 300 Orchard Road, Palais Renaissance #B1-06A